open-AIMS/ereefs-documentation/README.md

 data files concurrently.
 The processing tasks are split into Jobs, each corresponding to a set of tasks (e.g. update an animation product, perform a data extraction).
 Each of these tasks are then performed by either `NcAnimate` or `NcAggregate` running in a Docker container on a pool of servers.
 The number of active servers is actively managed by AWS Batch.
-As each Docker contain is started it checks the central database (MongoDB) for details of the task to be run.
+As each Docker container is started it checks the central database (MongoDB) for details of the task to be run.
 As the Job executes it pulls data from S3 and saves its results back to S3 storage, and updates the central database of its status.